torch-core/tep-vault-standard/TEPs-Vault.md

 - **`adminAddress`**
   - **Description**: The administrative address for the vault contract.
-  - **Requirements**: SHOULD deploy the contract and set Jetton Master parameters when the underlying asset is a Jetton, ensuring correct provide and take jetton wallet address interactions.
+  - **Requirements**: SHOULD deploy the contract and set Jetton Master parameters when the underlying asset is a Jetton, ensuring correct provide and take wallet address interactions.
   - **Type**: `Address`

 - **`jettonContent`**
   - **Description**: Metadata cell for Jetton shares, compliant with `TEP-64` (Token Data Standard).
   - **Requirements**:
-    - MUST contain token metadata (`name`, `symbol`, `decimals`). `name` and `symbol`
+    - MUST contain token metadata (`name`, `symbol`, `decimals`).
-    - SHOULD include both the vault provider’s information and the underlying asset’s details in the token metadata, with `name` and `symbol` reflecting the underlying asset.
+    - SHOULD include both the vault provider’s information and the underlying asset’s details in the token metadata
   - **Type**: `Cell`

 - **`jettonWalletCode`**